-A student who withdraws from school for any reason for part or all of a regular academic year must apply in writing to the director of student services for re-entry or readmission.
-For the re-entry of a previously enrolled student, the Committee on Student Development may be consulted.
+A student who withdraws from school for any reason for part or all of a regular academic year and who has been away from the University for less than three years must apply in writing to the associate dean for academic affairs for re-entry.
+A student who withdraws from school for any reason for part or all of a regular academic year and who has been away from the University for three years or more must reapply through the office of admissions for readmission.
+For the re-entry and readmission of a previously enrolled student, the Committee on Student Development may be consulted.
 The committee may require information about the student beyond that which was furnished at the time of admission.